Tanushri-Das/nextjs-typescript-todo-app/README.md

 5. Open your browser and visit `http://localhost:3000`

 ## Live Website
-The application is deployed and can be accessed at [Live Website](https://www.example.com)
+The application is deployed and can be accessed at [https://melodic-speculoos-add1f6.netlify.app/](https://melodic-speculoos-add1f6.netlify.app/)

 ## Features